LinChen-65/linchen/_pages/about.md

   - /about.html
 ---

-Hello!
+Hello / 你好 / 안녕하세요!

 I am currently a PhD candidate at the Hong Kong University of Science and Technology (HKUST) advised by [Prof. Pan Hui](https://en.wikipedia.org/wiki/Pan_Hui) and a visiting researcher at Tsinghua University, advised by [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
 Previously, I was a visiting researcher at Knowledge Lab, University of Chicago, advised by [Prof. James Evans](https://sociology.uchicago.edu/directory/james-evans).

 # Research Interest